inshrahmaryam/calculator/README.md

 # calculator
-here is a calculator made using html, css and js
+here is a calculator made using html and css